-I’m getting a head start on my Thanksgiving Day cooking plan because it’s my absolute favorite holiday.
+When I first shared this recipe, I was getting a head start on my Thanksgiving Day cooking plan because it’s my absolute favorite holiday.
 I host dinner at my house each year and I take this responsibility seriously!
-Each year, I try to introduce at least one new dessert.
-This year, I chose to add two low carb dessert recipes.
+So, each year, I try to introduce at least one new dessert.
+While there are certainly non-keto items on my table (I personally believe in living a little), I chose to add two low carb dessert recipes so that more members of my family can experience how awesome low carb desserts can be.

 What’s in these Keto Lemon Blueberry Cheesecake Bites?